TheBubble717/bubble_dyndnsV2_public/README.md

 --- Set which dnstypes the owner(or share) is allowed to set on an "custom" domain (Domain added by an user) insert into bubbledns_settings values("allowed_dnstype_entries_custom","[`A`,`AAAA`,`CNAME`,`MX`,`TXT`]");
 ```

-### Server-Settings - NodeJS and Mariadb
+### Adding a Mailserver
+Like the database settings, you will be able to add a mail server from the frontend<br>
+```
+Insert into mailserver_settings values ("Host","Port","true/false for SSL/no SSL","Username","Password")
+```
+Don't add multiple Mailservers, only the first one will be used.

+### Config-Settings
+1. **Enable/Disable Logging** <br />
     Inside config.json, some compartments have the items `screenLogLevel`, `fileLogLevel` and `debug`.
     * `screenLogLevel`: Only show Logs higher or same level on the screen (1 = Logs, 2 = Warning, 3 = Errors)
     * `fileLogLevel`: Only write Logs higher or same level to the Log-File (1 = Logs, 2 = Warning, 3 = Errors)
     * `debug`: Adds the File & Line from which the log was added.
     Logging everything can decrease performance, so I would recommend only logging warnings.

-## Fine-Tuning the Server #2 - Mailserver - NodeJS and Mariadb
-Some Elements on the Frontend like the Mailserver Configuration can only be done in the mysql server directly:
-```
-Insert into mailserver_settings values ("Host","Port","true/false for SSL/no SSL","Username","Password")
-```
-Don't add multiple Mailservers, only the first one will be used.
+2. **Rest of the config.json** <br />
+    The rest should be self explaining, if you have any questions don't hesitate to contact me.

-## Fine-Tuning the Server #3 - Multiple Servers - NodeJS and Mariadb
+## Multiple Servers
-Multiple servers with linked databases are supported.
+BubbleDNS `debug` supports multiple servers with linked databases. <br />
-On my current setup, I use a Master-Slave Replication.
-It is also possible to use a Master-Master Replication and add the other server also as an `masternodes` in the Webinterface.
+On my running server `bubbledns.com`, I use a Master-Slave Replication.
+In this setup, the other servers need to have the variable `masternode`=0 <br />
+If you have set up a master-master Replication, you need to set `masternode`=1.
+In this case the DNS Resolve of `A` at `maindomain` will have both servers in it.

 Master-Slave-Installation
 Great tutorial under: https://mariadb.com/kb/en/setting-up-replication/

 ## Final Words
 The Front-End is a little bit of a mess and requires a complete overhaul.
-The Project is a One-Man-Show and it takes some time to add everything.
+It takes time to create new features and kill (hopefully) all the bugs.<br />
 If you find any Bugs, Errors or Vulnerabilities, please let me know!